Reuters Logo

 Reuters Logo 2008

 Another visual identity redesign took place in 2008.
-The Reuters logo ascended a new level of evolution, gaining a modern look that fits into the principle of two-dimensionality.
-This is needed for the symbol to reflect adequately on displays of any type.
-Eventually, the idea of combining perforation and traditional font emerged.
-Letters in uppercase, semi-bold, printed, with semi-rounded ends (the corners are not sharp but smooth).
+The Reuters logo underwent a new phase of evolution, adopting a modern look that aligns with the principle of two-dimensionality.
+This is needed for the symbol to appear adequately on any type of display.
+Eventually, the idea of combining perforation and a traditional font emerged.
+Letters in uppercase, semi-bold, printed, with semi-rounded ends (corners are smooth, not sharp).
 The era of black color ended: grey appeared instead.

 Designers moved the perforated circle to the left and enlarged it.
 Developers redesigned it, changing the principle of dot arrangement.
-Now, it looks like a concentric spiral, with elements of different sizes—large, medium, and small.
-As a result, another circle—white, neutral, pure—appeared in the negative space in the center.
+Now, it looks like a concentric spiral, with elements of different sizes: large, medium, and small.
+As a result, another white, neutral, pure circle appeared in the negative space at the center.

 2024 – today